Skip to Content

 Coming up with a down payment is one of the biggest hurdles for many prospective homebuyers.
-But saving is even more difficult when you don't know how much you will need.
-However, figuring it out is pretty straightforward if you plan to apply for a conventional loan.
+Saving up the cash is even more difficult when you don't know exactly how much you will need.
+However, figuring it out is pretty straightforward with a conventional loan.

 Article Overview

-If you're a first-time homebuyer or earn 80% or less of your area's median income, you can get a conventional loan with a down payment of just 3%.
-Otherwise, expect to need at least 5% down.
+• If you're a first-time homebuyer or earn 80% or less of your area's median income, you can get a conventional loan with a down payment of just 3%.
+Otherwise, you'll need at least 5% down.

-A larger down payment will reduce your monthly payments and the cost of your private mortgage insurance.
+• A larger down payment will reduce your monthly mortgage payments and the cost of your private mortgage insurance.

 How Much Do You Have to Put Down for a Conventional Loan?

-The average borrower will need a conventional loan down payment that's between 3% and 5% of their property's purchase price.
-To put this into perspective, this would be $7,500 or $12,500 for a $250,000 home.
-Additionally, there are many scenarios where your down payment requirement figure could be even higher.
+The average borrower will need a conventional loan down payment between 3% and 5% of their property's purchase price.
+For example, if you buy a $250,000 home, you’ll need to put down at least $7,500 or $12,500.
+Additionally, there are many scenarios where your required down payment could be even higher.

-The amount you have to put down for a conventional loan will depend on your purchase price and the down payment percentage you qualify for.
+The amount you have to put down for a conventional loan depends on your purchase price and the loan program you qualify for.

 Here's a chart showing the required down payments at various home values for 3% and 5% down borrowers.
 We've also included the amount of a 10% and 20% down payment for each price point.